Idaho Take-Home Pay Calculator

 Idaho uses a flat 5.8% income tax rate on all taxable income.

 Idaho moved to a flat 5.8% income tax rate in 2023, simplifying its prior graduated system (which had rates up to 6%).
-Idaho taxable income is based on federal adjusted gross income with Idaho adjustments, and Idaho conforms to the federal standard deduction.
-Idaho has no city or local income tax — Boise, Idaho Falls, and all other Idaho cities add no local wage withholding.
-Idaho also offers a grocery tax credit to offset the impact of its sales tax on food.
+Idaho taxable income is based on federal adjusted gross income with Idaho adjustments, and Idaho conforms to the federal standard deduction ($15,000 for single filers in 2026).
+Idaho has no city or local income tax — Boise, Nampa, Meridian, and all other Idaho cities add no local wage withholding.
+Idaho has one quirk worth knowing: it applies its full 6% state sales tax to groceries, which is unusual among states.
+To partially offset this, Idaho offers a grocery tax credit ($120 per taxpayer and $120 per dependent) claimed on the state tax return.
+Idaho's overall cost of living has risen sharply due to significant in-migration from California and the Pacific Northwest — Boise in particular saw substantial housing price increases from 2020 to 2023, though the market has cooled since.
+The combination of no local income taxes, a relatively simple flat-rate system, and strong outdoor recreation access makes Idaho attractive for remote workers relocating from higher-tax states.

 On top of state taxes, all workers also pay federal income tax based on the 2026 progressive brackets, plus FICA taxes: Social Security (6.2% up to $176,100) and Medicare (1.45% on all wages).